 Finding a pair of panniers can be like finding a life partner.
-At least, we hope that you’ll keep your panniers for life if you find the right match!
+At least, I hope that you'll keep your panniers for life if you find the right match!
 For long distance cycle tours, it can be as important as finding the right rucksack for a multi-day expedition.
-Sure, you might not have to carry panniers on your back, but they’ll be keeping all your worldly belongings safe on the trip.
+Sure, you might not have to carry panniers on your back, but they'll be keeping all your worldly belongings safe on the trip.
 For a few days you can put up with things.
-After weeks, you become acutely aware of what’s working and what isn’t.
+After weeks, you become acutely aware of what's working and what isn't.

 This review is based on 3 weeks of cycling the Rhine from Source to Sea, then across the UK from Harwich to London.
 The trip took place in late summer, but the weather ranged from torrential downpour to heat wave.
 I have also used the panniers for day trips and commuting.

 As background, I have cycled with other types of Ortlieb panniers and with a couple of other brands.
 I've been cycle touring since I was a teenager (that's what our family holidays looked like!).
 My friend Alex, who cycled the Rhine alongside me, used a different brand of pannier which made an interesting like-for-like comparison.